RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

 {{<image filename="images/rc/saml/okta_saml_group_14.png" alt="" >}}{{</image>}}

-Select the pencil icon of the user to modify the Redis mapping field on the screen that appears.
+On the screen that appears, select the pencil icon of the user to modify the Redis mapping field.

 {{<image filename="images/rc/saml/okta_saml_group_15.png" alt="" >}}{{</image>}}